k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 - Execute and extract the task with the following LUs:
   - Customer - the root LU.
-  - Billing - this is the children LU of the Customer LU.
+  - Billing - this is the child LU of the Customer LU.

 - The Customer LU is executed before the Billing LU: